CoboGlobal/cobo-waas2-python-sdk/docs/TransactionsApi.md

 Speed up transaction

 This operation accelerates a specified transaction.
 Speeding up a transaction will trigger a Replace-By-Fee (RBF) transaction which is a new version of the original transaction.
 For more details about speeding up a transaction, refer to [Speed up a transaction](https://www.cobo.com/developers/v2/guides/transactions/manage-transactions#speed-up-a-transaction).
 You can use the `address` or `included_utxos` properties in the request body to specify the address or UTXOs that will cover the transaction fee.
 Generally, the transaction fee is paid by the original transaction's source.
 If that source's balance is insufficient, the specified address or UTXOs can be used to cover the fee.
-A transaction can be sped up only if its status is `Broadcasting`.  <Note>This operation only applies to transactions from Custodial Wallets (Web3 Wallets), MPC Wallets and Smart Contract Wallets.
+A transaction can be sped up only if its status is `Broadcasting`.  <Note>This operation only applies to transactions from MPC Wallets and Smart Contract Wallets.
 It does not apply to transactions on the following chains: VET, TRON, TVET, SOL, and TON.</Note>  <Info>If you speed up a transaction from a Smart Contract Wallet, two RBF transactions will be triggered, one for the transaction from the Smart Contract Wallet, and the other for the transaction from the Delegate.</Info>

 ### Example